induane/asinine-website/topics/articles/editorial/article_22.rst

     **The harm of Google's biases**

   *I strongly believe in gender and racial diversity, and I think we should strive for more.
 However, to achieve a more equal gender and race representation, Google has created several discriminatory practices:*

 I ask you, do these look like the words of a racist or sexist?
 Clearly he wants more diversity.
 He's asked for it the entire time.

-Page 7, Damore casually mentions that women have lower IQ's without giving a source.
+:ref:`Page 7 <echo_why_blind>`, Damore casually mentions that women have lower IQ's without giving a source.
 This should have been explained at least to some degree.
 Many may not be familiar with the Variability Hypothesis.
 I likely won't do it justice, but it is a hypothesis that says men, because of evolution and maybe because we are